 Focus Your Learning

-For students who want to further focus academic interests and career planning, the concentrations and intensity tracks offered reflect areas of significant importance in the 21st century global economy.
+For students who want to further focus academic interests and career planning, the concentrations and intensity track offered to reflect areas of significant importance in the 21st-century global economy.

 Designed to provide advanced skills and techniques that can be applied to discipline-specific and more general business problems, this concentration prepares students for careers in organizations of all types and sizes that require decision making built on an analytical foundation.